marvellousnandan/C--Programming_Saurav_Sukla/19-27/Classes&Objects - upto Destructor.md

         int a,b;
     public:
     void set_data(int x,int y)
     {
          a=x;b=y;
     }
     void show_data()
     {
         cout<<"\na="<<a<<" b="<<b;
     }
     Complex add(Complex c)
+// add() function defined inside the Complex class...
     {
-        Complex temp;    //temp is an Object which includes a and b... temp.a=this->a+c.a;     // temp.a = c1.a + c2.a;
+        Complex temp;    //temp is an Object which includes a and b.. temp.a=this->a+c.a;     // temp.a = c1.a + c2.a;
         temp.b=this->b+c.b;
         return(temp);